ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Result validity is demonstrated when all computational analyses produce consistent, accurate, and reproducible outputs, using validated pipelines, appropriate reference data, and quality-controlled input, so that the results can be confidently used for clinical or public health decisions.”*

+   **Ontological references:**

 .. dropdown:: Review

    Systematic examination of activities, results, or documents against requirements.
 In ISO, a review means a documented, traceable sign-off that ensures accuracy, completeness, and compliance.

    **Example usage:**
-   All sequencing reports underwent independent review, with a second clinical scientist performing a counter-sign check to confirm the analysis before release.
+   *“All sequencing reports underwent independent review, with a second clinical scientist performing a counter-sign check to confirm the analysis before release.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip